US English spelling version Australian English spelling version UK English spelling version

 Please note the following details about these lists:

-• Lists are zipped text files (ASCII DOS TEXT), take up very little disk space on your computer; will download quickly; will self-install; and most are accompanied by a brief description.
+• Lists are zipped text files (ASCII DOS TEXT) contained in a compressed (zipped) file, take up very little disk space on your computer, will download quickly and are accompanied by a brief description.

-• Words are available in both U.S. English and U.K./Oz English spelling, except for medical and police terms.
+• Most lists are available in both U.S. English and U.K./Oz English.

-• New lists are added from time to time.
+• New lists become available, from time to time.

 As useful as these word lists are, they cannot hope to cover all the words you might want or need to learn.

-Therefore, the best way to use this spelling program is by creating your own word lists.
-This can be done either within the program itself or by using a word processor.
-Instructions are contained within the program.
+Therefore, the spelling program lets you create your own word lists.
+This can be done either within the program itself or by using a text editor or word processor and then importing the list.
+Instructions are contained within the program and here.

 You can fully edit word lists—add new terms, delete outdated terms and alter the spelling of any word in the list to suit your own spelling conventions.
 In fact, you are encouraged to edit the lists in order to make them more suitable for your own use.

-You can create your own word lists and include only those words that you habitually misspell or always have to look up in a medical dictionary.
-This is the best way to use the spelling program.
+You can create your own word lists that include only those words that you habitually misspell or always have to look up in a dictionary.

 Word lists can contain different kinds of entries all mixed together.
 A word list can contain entries that consist of one word, e.g., enucleated, or an entry can be a medical term that consists of multiple words, e.g., arcus senilis.
 An entry can also consist of an abbreviation along with its expanded form, e.g., CIS (carcinoma in situ).